nooovicky/nooovicky/README.md

   </picture>
 </h1>

-<h3 align="center">A freshman in college, studying to become a software engineer in Anahuac Mayab University, based in Merida, Yucatan.</h3>
+<h3 align="center">I am freshman in college, studying to become a software engineer in Anáhuac Mayab University, based in Mérida, Yucatán.</h3>